 Cyproheptadine Side Effects

-Some side effects of cyproheptadine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cyproheptadine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to cyproheptadine: oral solution, oral tablets

 Side effects include:

 Sedation, sleepiness (often transient), dizziness, disturbed coordination, restlessness, excitation.

 For Healthcare Professionals

 Applies to cyproheptadine: compounding powder, oral syrup, oral tablet

 Nervous system side effects have commonly included central nervous system (CNS) depression, typically resulting in drowsiness and sedation.
 These effects have often been transient and often ceased with continued use.
 Motor skills have been be impaired.
 Infrequently, confusion, restlessness, nervousness, tremor, convulsions, and hallucinations have occurred.